 Simavi is looking for an experienced and energetic

-You report to the Programme Manager.
+You report directly to the Director Programme Implementation.

 Your main tasks and responsibilities